drkwng/google-indexing-api/README.md

 UPDATE: Use PRO mode after starting program to send different URLs with different domains.

 Don't forget to install oauth2client.
-Enter in cmd: pip install oauth2client
+Enter in cmd:

+`pip install oauth2client`

 !!!
 Only 200 requests per day (Google API Indexing quota/account).
-Create more accounts to send more URLs🙊 The program saves API response content and URLs over 200 quotas in .txt files.
+Create more accounts to send more URLs🙊 The program saves API response content into .csv file and URLs over 200 quotas into .txt file.

 I appreciate your bug reports and suggestions🖖